dracman65/githubbicep01/README.md

 - Create app registration in Azure.
 - After app registration, add permissions to the app registration.
 Click Certificate & secrets.
 Federal Credentials.
 Add in the ORG and Repo.
 - Go to Subscription.
 Add a new Role Assignment for the app registration.
-Contributor should be selected.
+You will need to make a custom role - Contributor and edit it, removing write and delete.
+You need write and delete for the Key Vault permissions.
+Save new role.
 You will have to type in the app name in order to see it.
 Save
 - Add the app and then run the GitActions workflows.
 - See this repo for GitActions pipeline.